Best Watercolor Paper for Landscapes (2026 Guide)

 Artmans is a local Kolkata brand with exclusive distribution through GC Laha & Co in Esplanade — one of the city's oldest and most established art supply shops.
 For Kolkata-based artists who want serious cotton paper without online ordering, this is the most accessible option.

-For students preparing for art college entrance examinations — NID, Fine Arts departments, any programme requiring demonstrated watercolor proficiency — Artmans is the right paper to develop serious work on.
-Skills built on it transfer cleanly to any other cotton paper without requiring significant adjustment.
+The paper handles finished landscape work well.
+Sizing is adequate for most landscape techniques — wet-on-wet with reasonable care, wet-on-dry for controlled passages, reliable lifting behavior.
+For students preparing for art college entrance examinations in Kolkata, Artmans is the right paper to develop serious work on.
+Skills built on it transfer cleanly to any other cotton paper.

 Artios — Rough Handmade, for Dry Work